janklab/jl-pkgman/README.md

 # Contributing

-jl-pkgman is still in the early design and experimentation phase, so there's not much to collaborate on, code-wise.
+jl-pkgman is still in the early design and experimentation phase, so there’s not much to collaborate on, code-wise.
 What we need now are feature requests and use case descriptions; feel free to post those as [https://github.com/apjanke/jl-pkgman/issues](Issues on the project GitHub page).

 # Author